wolfhut/comfy-nest-in-azure/virtual-machines/rationale-and-motivations.md

 resource disk??)

-My fourth choice would be Ubuntu, because it's like Debian, just a little bit ickier.
+My fourth choice would be Ubuntu, because it's like Debian, just a little bit (or a lot) ickier.
 Fortunately, Ubuntu seems to be pretty well supported in Azure.

 So I'm going with Ubuntu.
 Just a second while I get naked.
 Aaahhh.
 That's better.

+*Note:* There will be places where we run into Ubuntu brain damage.
+The fact that it comes by default with systemd-resolved enabled, is just one example.
+There are many others.
+Ubuntu is, by any objective measure, a terrible operating system.
+But that doesn't change the fact that it's the best supported by Azure, cloudinit Just Works (mostly, kind of) AAD authentication Just Works, and I think we just have to deal with its areas of brain damage as well as we can.

+The whole thing is a dumpster fire.
+I think the name of the game is to just carve out a relatively stable part of the dumpster fire, draw a box around it, and do the best we can within that box.

 ## Azure Active Directory integration